birdneststream/asciibird/README.md

 * Editing ascii does not update title
 * Fix brush tool for seamless lines when drawing fast
 * Context menus inside the panels can be way off sometimes
+* The context menu for the background doesn't work when scrolled down
+* Brush blocks larger than 1x1 can leave undoable blocks in mirror mode

 ## Mobile / Touch Screen support

 Doesn't exist at the moment.
 While the underlying functions and code is compatible with mobile browsers from *babel*, the touch canvas events and text will need to be reviewed to work better with touch screens.
 For example while you can brush once, you cannot move the brush around.